Source: Bethesda Softworks

-At Bethesda's E3 2019 press conference, they showed off two entirely brand new IPs — one of them was called Ghostwire: Tokyo.
-Creative director Ikumi Nakamura took the stage with a level of confidence, enthusiasm, and sincerity that immediately charmed the audience, and deeply contrasted with the level of creepiness and dark aesthetic beauty of the trailer she led into.
-Whatever Ghostwire: Tokyo is, the concepts for it presented in a CGI video look incredible.
+At Bethesda's E3 2019 press conference, they showed off two entirely brand new IPs — one of which was called Ghostwire: Tokyo.
+Creative director Ikumi Nakamura took the stage with a level of confidence, enthusiasm, and sincerity that immediately charmed the audience and deeply contrasted with the level of creepiness and dark aesthetic of the trailer she led into.
+Whatever Ghostwire: Tokyo is exactly, the concepts for it presented in a CGI video look incredible.

-Since then, more has been revealed, with some significant footage shown during Sony's PS5 showcase, the Future of Gaming.
-Nakamura is no longer on the project, Mikami is now director and this game is a timed console exclusive.
-Here's what we now know:
+Since then, more has been revealed, with some significant footage shown since Sony's June 2020 PS5 showcase, the Future of Gaming.
+Nakamura is no longer on the project; Kenji Kimura is now director, and this game is a timed console exclusive.
+Here's what we now know about Ghostwire: Tokyo.

 What is Ghostwire: Tokyo?

-Ghostwire: Tokyo is a new game from Tango Gameworks shown off during Bethesda's E3 2019 press conference.
+Ghostwire: Tokyo is a new game from Tango Gameworks shown off during Bethesda's E3 2019 press conference, with more details arriving with the PS5's debut in 2020.
 Tango Gameworks is a studio founded by Capcom veteran Shinji Mikami in 2010.
 The studio is known for working on both The Evil Within and The Evil Within 2, and Mikami himself worked on Resident Evil at Capcom.
 So you know this game is going to be pretty creepy!

 What is the story of Ghostwire: Tokyo?

 Ghostwire: Tokyo takes place in (surprise!)
 Tokyo, where suddenly 99% of the population have vanished without warning or explanation, leaving clothes behind in a Rapture-like event.
-You as the main character remain as a strange, evil force arrives in the city that may be responsible for the disappearances.
+As the main character, Akito, you remain as a strange, evil force arrives in the city that may be responsible for the disappearances.
+As these disappearances occur, Akito gains unusual powers, even as spirits called Yokai begin appearing across the city.
 It's your job to track it down and get to the bottom of what's happening using your own "spectral" abilities to combat the darkness.

 The spirits aren't the only newcomers on the streets.
 There's also a masked group called the Visitors who wear Hannya masks.
 Their role in the story is being shrouded in mystery.

-You can check out the reveal trailer from E3 2019 right here.
+You can check out the original concept reveal trailer from E3 2019 right here:

-You can also take a look at the gameplay reveal trailer from Sony's PS5 event, the Future of Gaming.
+You can also look at the gameplay reveal trailer from Sony's June 2021 PS5 event, the Future of Gaming:

-This is not a survival-horror game like The Evil Within, though there are "spooky" elements.
+This is not a survival-horror game like The Evil Within, though there are eerie elements.
 It's a first-person action title that sees you fighting different powerful spirits with your own supernatural abilities.
 Every spirit has different strengths and weaknesses, so every fight will require you to think carefully.
-The game's tagline is "Don't fear the unknown.
+The game's tagline is, "Don't fear the unknown.
 Attack it."
-There's a few other tidbits we know too.
+There are a few other tidbits we know too.

 - The game is being designed with 3D audio support.

-- It also supports the PS5's DualSense controller with haptic feedback for the different special abilities.
+- It also supports the PS5's DualSense controller with haptic feedback for conveying the special effects of the different special abilities.

 Ghostwire: Tokyo lets you pet dogs